 Yes.
 In fact, making the decision to eliminate items from a hoard, and then doing so, is only part of the process.
 The next step involves developing meaningful, effective strategies to avoid hoarding in the future.
 This more often than not is achieved through ongoing, even long-term, cognitive therapy.
 There are therapists in practice today who focus their work on assisting people in addressing existing hoarding issues and avoiding them in the future.

 Step one in assisting a hoarder really should be seeking out professional advice and assistance.
-In addition, primary tactic is to acknowledge that the person truly does have the right to make decisions regarding possessions at his or her own pace.
+In addition, the primary tactic is to acknowledge that the person truly does have the right to make decisions regarding possessions at his or her own pace.

 In addition to respect for the person laboring under a hoarding issue, a loved one must have sympathy.
 They need to understand that these possessions are important to the person involved in hoarding them.